KOSAKUKAN!

 26 December 1942-3 January 1943:

 Rabaul.
-Destroyer ARIAKE arrives after being bombed and damaged by near-miss bombs from B-24 "Liberators" while towing the torpedoed transport NANKAI MARU.
+Destroyer ARIAKE arrives after being bombed and damaged by near-miss bombs from B-24 "Liberators" while towing torpedoed transport NANKAI MARU.
 YAMABIKO MARU provides repairs for ARIAKE.

 28 December-13 January 1943: